 Please know, there is no ONE RIGHT WAY to organize LEGO.
 I know that’s not what you want to hear, but it’s true.
 The most important factor to consider when you’re organizing LEGO is how your kids play with LEGO.
 If they play with sets, sort by sets.
 If they like to free built, you could sort by color or not sort at all.

 My husband actually determined the way we organize because, honestly, I think he likes them more than my children do.
 If it wasn’t for him sorting/organizing/maintaining our LEGO organization system, I would probably just dump them in a bin and call it a day.
 But, no.

 We have LEGO sets, loose LEGO, and have been given unsorted hand-me-down Lego.
 The combination of these sources has influenced our organizational methods.

 Lego Sorted By Color

-We have most of our LEGO sorted by color.
+We have most of our Lego sorted by color.
 Yes, this takes a lot of time, effort, and bins.
 We’ve had “family sorting sessions” but when my children lose interest, my husband usually takes over.
-He’s also been known to grab a bin and sort it out while watching a show at night.
+He’s also grabbed a bin and sort it out while watching a show at night.